johannes-wolf/rpnspire/README.md

 An RPN interface for the TI Nspire CX
 </p>

+As I really liked the rpn application for the TI-89 but could not find a usable RPN implementation for the TI nSpire, I've created rpnSpire, a powerful RPN implementation with many features such as searchable menus, autocompletion, an application framework in lua and many many more.

 ## Install

 Use the latest build from the *GitHub actions* and put it under `MyWidgets` on your nspire CX.